There are lots of reasons why you should consider coming to UVA for your PhD/postdoc:

-Academic excellence: UVa is routinely ranked the #1 public university in the United States (it goes back and forth between UVa and UC Berkeley) and an original on the Public Ivy League list.
+Academic excellence: UVA is routinely ranked in the top 3 public universities in the United States (it goes back and forth between UVA and UC Berkeley) and an original on the Public Ivy League list.
 It has a highly regarded medical school and Biomedical Engineering program (both undergrad and PhD level).

 - Interdisciplinary environment: UVA has a co-located School of Medicine, Arts and Sciences, and Engineering schools, making translational and interdisciplinary collaboration easy.
 In addition to colleagues within the Center for Public Health Genomics, we share interests with various entities across campus, such as these: